paketo-buildpacks/rfcs/text/stacks/0010-resolute-raccoon.md

 the existing noble base images, these new base images should come in "build", "run", "run-tiny", and "run-static" variants with similar, if not identical, sets of packages pre-installed.

+If the package set is not identical, it would be due to changes in Ubuntu packages.
+The goal from the Paketo perspective is to have a functionally equivalent image from release to release.

 ## Motivation

 Ubuntu provides a long-term-support (LTS) release every 2 years in April.
 These